cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Most of it will be useless (that’s the price of finding the one useful oddity).
 But one strange idea can spark ten better ones.

-[George Mack](https://www.highagency.com/) argues for hunting “anti-social proof” inputs(good ideas that haven’t been blessed by the algorithm yet).[^7]
+[George Mack](https://www.highagency.com/) argues for hunting “anti-social proof” inputs (i.e., good ideas that haven’t been blessed by the algorithm yet).[^7]

-I believe the post-2022 internet is increasingly saturated with synthetic sameness, so “new” is not the same thing as “novel.”
+I believe the post-2022 internet is increasingly saturated with synthetic sameness, so new is not the same thing as novel.

-So the goal is definitely not “consume more”, the goal is “consume with rarity as the intent.”
+So the goal is definitely not consume more, the goal is consume with rarity as the intent.

 Cause sometimes the best way to think differently is to stop drinking from the same firehose.